 Malignant neoplasia marked by the uncontrolled growth of cells, often with invasion of healthy tissues locally or throughout the body.
 Cancer is the second leading cause of death in the U.S. after cardiovascular disease.
-In 2013, the NCI estimated that more than 1,660,000 Americans would be diagnosed with cancer and that approx. 580,000 would die as a result.
+In 2018, the National Cancer Institute (NCI) estimated that more than 1,735,000 Americans were diagnosed with cancer, and that approx. 610,000 died as a result.
 The most common cancers in the U.S. are lung, breast, colon, prostate, and skin.
 Because most cancers occur in patients who are 65 or older, the incidence of cancer is expected to increase as the population ages.
 More than 200 kinds of cancer have been identified.
 Cancers that arise from epithelial tissues are called carcinomas; from mesenchymal tissues, sarcomas; from glial cells, gliomas; from lymphatic cells, lymphomas; from blood-forming cells, leukemias; from pigmented skin cells, melanomas; and, from plasma cells, myelomas.

 SYN: SEE: malignancy (2)

 SEE: carcinoma; SEE: leukemia; SEE: lymphoma; SEE: oncogene; SEE: sarcoma

 Cancer cells have several reproductive advantages over normal cells.
 They can make proteins that stimulate their own growth or new blood vessels to bring them nourishment.
 They can produce enzymes that prevent their chromosomes from aging.
 They can invade the lymphatic system and bloodstream and find places to metastasize.